nalim8/E-commerce-App/README.md

 # PERN-E-Commerce-App

 PERN-App (PostgreSQL, Express, React, Node.js) implemented as an online bike store.
-Users can create accounts, view products, add products to a cart, and place/view orders
+Users can create accounts, view products, add products to a cart, and place/view orders.

 ## Running the app